mv-lab/swin2sr/README.md

   booktitle={Proceedings of the European Conference on Computer Vision (ECCV) Workshops}, year={2022}
 }

+@article{liang2021swinir,
+  title={SwinIR: Image Restoration Using Swin Transformer}, author={Liang, Jingyun and Cao, Jiezhang and Sun, Guolei and Zhang, Kai and Van Gool, Luc and Timofte, Radu}, journal={arXiv preprint arXiv:2108.10257}, year={2021}
+}
 ```

 This project is released under the Apache 2.0 license.
-The codes are heavily based on [Swin Transformer](https://github.com/microsoft/Swin-Transformer) and [Swin Transformer](https://github.com/microsoft/Swin-Transformer) by [Ze Liu](https://scholar.google.com/citations?hl=en&user=9DbprTIAAAAJ).
+The codes are heavily based on [Swin Transformer](https://github.com/microsoft/Swin-Transformer) and [SwinV2 Transformer](https://github.com/microsoft/Swin-Transformer) by [Ze Liu](https://scholar.google.com/citations?hl=en&user=9DbprTIAAAAJ).
 We also refer to codes in [KAIR](https://github.com/cszn/KAIR), [BasicSR](https://github.com/xinntao/BasicSR) and [SwinIR](https://github.com/JingyunLiang/SwinIR/).
 Please also follow their licenses.
 Thanks for their awesome works.

 ## Contact